Roseau–South Junction Border Crossing

-The Roseau–South Junction Border Crossing connects the cities of Roseau, Minnesota and South Junction, Manitoba on the Canada–United States border.
+The Roseau–South Junction Border Crossing connects the cities of Roseau, Minnesota, and South Junction, Manitoba, on the Canada–United States border.
 It is connected by Minnesota State Highway 310 in Roseau County on the American side and Manitoba Provincial Road 310 in the Rural Municipality of Piney on the Canadian side.
+The crossing was established in 1948.

+Both border stations are open 8 am to 8 pm, though the Canadian side further restricts commercial traffic to before 5 pm.

-The crossing was established in 1948, and Canada is still using the border station it completed in 1953, which is located about a half mile north of the border.
-The US rebuilt its border station in 2004.
+The current Canadian border station, located about a half-mile north of the border, was completed in 1953.
+A 2022 assessment called for rebuilding this station, deemed to be beyond its lifecycle, on the same footprint with environmentally sustainable technologies.
+The US border station was rebuilt in 2004.